TurboGears/Ming/docs/userguide.rst

 .. note::

-    You should threat ming relations that contain more than one value as ``tuples``, they are stored as an immutable list.
+    You should treat ming relations that contain more than one value as ``tuples``, they are stored as an immutable list.

 List based Relationships (Many-to-Many)